Parent & Family Engagement Policy & Compact

 - Provide opportunities to donate and access supplies donated by others, such as Crestwood Family Center.

-- Leverage partnerships with local businesses and organizations to enhance school programs and events, such as Springfield Civic Association, Washington Redskins Charitable Foundation, and Grandlnvolve.
+- Leverage partnerships with local businesses and organizations to enhance school programs and events, such as Springfield Civic Association, RESET, Be the Good Project, Washington Football Team Charitable Foundation, Grandlnvolve.

 - Support parents in accessing county and community resources, such as Family Resource Center, Franconia Family Center, school social worker, school counselors.